mitranim/mitranim.github.io/templates/index.md

 Nelo Mitranim

 Autodidact.
 Senior software developer and architect.
-Main expertise: web applications, full stack.
+Main expertise: web applications (full stack).

 Part of team at <a href="https://purelab.io" {{targetBlank}}>Purelab.io</a>, a software development and consulting studio.
 Hire us for your next big project!